 - Make sure you’re ready to go to the hospital.

 This is when you head to the hospital!
 Active labor usually lasts about 4 to 8 hours.
+It starts when your contractions are regular and your cervix has dilated to 6 centimeters.
 In active labor:

 - Your contractions get stronger, longer and more painful.
 Each lasts about 45 seconds and they can be as close as 3 minutes apart.